flapjax/FlapJack-Cogs/README.md

 - **Defcon** - A nod to the 1983 film War Games.
 Maintain a DEFCON system on your server, displayed through creative use of embeds.
 - **Dongers** - Fetches and prints a random donger from www.dongerlist.com.
 - **SmartReact** - Set up automatic emoji reactions to specific words in chat.
+- **gtts** - Experimental new cog using the Google TTS service and tmerc's playsound code to play TTS in a voice channel.

 ## Dependencies